Primordial gravitational waves from excited states: Multisourced primordial gravitational waves

 \subsection{The tensor power spectrum}

 Let us for a moment (see the end of the section) neglect the last line of Eq.~\eqref{h-tauf}.
 Then the graviton two-point function can be simply written as

 where we have dropped the vacuum contribution $\hat{h}_{\bk;0}$, since the sourced GWs will be the dominant component in the scenarios under consideration here.
 Note that the operators involved in Eq.~\eqref{eq:h-h} are the interaction-picture fields, which, here, have Gaussian eigenvalues, allowing us to proceed via Wick's theorem.
-Scalar non-Gaussianity boosted by the excited state, see e.g.~{\cite{Chen:2006nt,Holman:2007na,Meerburg:2009ys,Agarwal:2012mq,Ganc:2011dy,Flauger:2013hra,Aravind:2013lra}, will enter at two loops and beyond via insertions of (at least) the ever-present cubic vertices~\cite{Maldacena:2002vr} $\hat{{\cal H}}^{(3)}_{\rm int} \supset \epsilon^2 \Mp^2 a^2(\tau)\hat{Q}_\zeta \left( \hat{Q}_\zeta^{'2}+ \left( \partial\hat{Q}_\zeta \right)^2\right)$.
+Scalar non-Gaussianity boosted by the excited state, see e.g.~{\cite{Chen:2006nt,Holman:2007na,Meerburg:2009ys,Agarwal:2012mq,Ganc:2011dy,Flauger:2013hra,Aravind:2013lra}, will enter at two loops and beyond via insertions of (at least) the ever-present cubic vertices~\cite{Maldacena:2002vr} $\hat{{\cal H}}^{(3)}_{\rm int} \supset \Mp^2 \epsilon^2 a^2 \,\hat{\zeta} \left( \hat{\zeta}^{'2}+ \left( \partial\hat{\zeta}\right)^2\right)$.

 A back of the envelope estimation implies that the perturbativity/backreaction conditions discussed in Sec.~\ref{sec:obs} should automatically grant radiative stability.

 Performing the Wick contractions and ignoring the irrelevant disconnected contribution, one thus obtains \bea \left\langle \hat{S}^\lambda_{\bk}(\tau_1) \hat{S}^\mu_{\bk'}(\tau_2) \right\rangle &=& \left(\frac{2}{\Mp^2} \right)^2 \int \mathrm{d}^3 \bp \; e^\lambda(\bk,\bp)\Big(e^\mu(-\bk,-\bp)+e^\mu(-\bk,\bp-\bk)\Big) \times \nonumber \\ &&\sum_{X,Y} P_{XY}(\tau_1,\tau_2;p) P_{XY}\left( \tau_1,\tau_2;|\bk-\bp| \right) \; \delta^{(3)}\left( \bk+\bk^\prime \right), \eea where the scalar power spectra are given by